justcallmekoko/Arduino-FastLED-Music-Visualizer/README.md

 I prefer this version because it allows you to split the audio signal into 7 seperate channels (bass, mids, treb).
 This is important for anyone who wants their music visualizer to respond only to bass like mine.

 ### Code
-  1. Open [this](https://github.com/the-red-team/Arduino-FastLED-Music-Visualizer/blob/master/music_visualizer_sparkfun_spectrum_shield.ino) code in your Arduino editor
+  1. Open [this](https://github.com/the-red-team/Arduino-FastLED-Music-Visualizer/blob/master/music_visualizer_sparkfun_spectrum_shield.ino) code in your Arduino IDE
   2. Line 15, adjust `NUM_LEDS` to the number of LEDs you plan to use
+  3. Install the FastLED library under "Manage Libraries"
-  3. Upload to your Arduino UNO
+  4. Upload to your Arduino UNO

 ### Pins
   - 5v - Connect to Vcc on LED strip